 The Fair Business Practices Act

-Macon-Bibb County Business Lawyers Protecting Consumers Tenaciously
+Macon-Bibb County Business Lawyers Tenaciously Protecting Consumers

 The Fair Business Practices Act (FBPA) may be one of the most intensive laws protecting Georgia consumers on the books.
 However, it is often entirely underutilized and is generally not well understood by most people.
 The FBPA, unlike fraud claims or mere Lemon Law claims, works against deceptive practices in a variety of trade and commerce transactions.
-Fortunately, our Macon-Bibb County FBPA attorneys can help you to address these matters with experience and skill.
+Fortunately, our Macon FBPA attorneys can help you to address these matters with experience and skill.

 What Is the FBPA?

 Principally, the FBPA is a statute which focuses on protecting consumers.